MMRIZE/MMM-CalendarExt3/README.md

 - `date` : Specific date to move. e.g) In `mode:'month'`, `date: "2022-12-25"` would display calendar view of `2022 Decemeber`.
 Be aware of `weekIndex` of `mode:'week'`.
 The view range will be calculated with `weekIndex`, `weeksInView` and this value.

 #### `CALENDAR_EVENTS`
-Any module which can emit this notification could the source of this module.
-Generally, default `calendar` module would be.
+Any module which can emit this notification could become the source of this module.
+Generally, the default `calendar` module would be.

 ### Outgoing Notification
 Nothing yet.
 (Does it need?)

 ## Styling with CSS
-You can handle almost all of visual stuffs with CSS.
+You can handle almost all of the visual things with CSS.
 See the `module.css` and override your needs into your `custom.css`.
 - `CX3`, `CX3_{instanceId}`, `mode_week` or `mode_month` : The root selector.
 Each instance of this module will have `CX3_{instanceId}` as another root selector.
 With this CSS selector, you can assign individual look to each instance.
 ```css
 .CX3 {